SteelCompendium/data-rules-md-dse/Abilities/Fury/3rd-Level Features/Demon Unleashed.md

   scc:
     - mcdm.heroes.v1:feature.ability.fury.3rd-level-feature:demon-unleashed-7-ferocity
   scdc:
-    - 1.1.1:13.2.5.5:01
+    - 1.1.1:11.2.5.5:01
   source: mcdm.heroes.v1
   target: Self
   type: feature/ability/fury/3rd-level-feature
 effects:
-  - effect: Until the end of the encounter or until you are dying, each enemy who starts their turn adjacent to you and has P < STRONG is frightened until the end of their turn.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter or until you are dying, each enemy who starts their turn adjacent to you and has P < STRONG is frightened until the end of their turn.
 ```